For the latest blog post, please refer to Fet Blackboard Programme Sites – Example (2018).

 A basic menu list (see Example 1 above and information below) could usefully include (and remember, these are guidelines only as specific needs will vary according to the programme):

 - Announcements (to draw attention to new postings on the site, special events, news alerts, degree ceremonies) – make sure this section is kept up to date by deleting out of date information.
+(Consider using the date restrictions facility in Blackboard so that announcements disappear off the list when the occasion has passed.)

 - Programme Handbook – add a link to the programme handbook.
+(There is a UWE Programme Handbook 2018 template.)

 - Reading List – if you have a programme-level reading list, consider using the Reading List software to create an online list.